Aegiq/lightworks/docs/source/qubit/gates.rst

     H = lw.qubit.H()

 These gates are functionally Circuits, and so can also be added and combined with the other Circuits in the same way.
-In the following, we create a 4 mode circuit to define two qubits (a & b) and then applying X, Y & Z gates to one qubit and H, S & T to the other.
+In the following, we create a 4 mode circuit to define two qubits (a & b) and then apply X, Y & Z gates to one qubit and H, S & T to the other.

 .. code-block:: Python